The Newest Space Race – Space Logistics

 Space logistics is the practice of driving space system design for operability.
 This means everything from design and development, storage, movement, maintenance, disposal and more.
 Most recently, space logistics has taken the shape of robotic space crafts.
 Northrop Grumman recently launched a satellite life extension craft (Mission Extension Vehicle or MEV-1).
 In February 2021, MEV-1 successfully performed an in-orbit service check and fuel-up with Intelsat, a non-transmitting satellite.
 MEV-2 has also docked to a telecommunications satellite (the Intelsat 10-02) to refill propellant.

 Engineers at NASA’s Goddard Space Flight Center are working on a spacecraft called the OSAM-1 that would rehabilitate government satellites that would otherwise go out of service.
 Pasadena-based Motiv Space Systems, which developed a seven-foot-long, robotic arm used by the Mars Rover, recently built a brand new modular robotic arm system, xLink.
 The xLink system is built for a wide range of on-orbit tasks, from positioning and connecting modules and equipment to deploying large-scale payload elements.
 In the next generation of space travel, the xLink will play a pivotal role in the capture and servicing of satellites, helping to extend their mission life – without any astronauts.
-The xLink’s first planned mission will be aboard NASA’s OSAM-2 (On-orbit Servicing, Assembly and Manufacturing) spacecraft.

 Automated satellite repair, orbital tow trucking, interstellar fueling stations, space junk removal, and more are all areas in the space logistics industry that are being developed at the speed of light (or close to it).
 These unmanned spacecraft – complete with robotic arms – are slated to be used to prolong satellite lifespans and reduce future space clutter.
 Both Europe and Japan are placing a priority on developing technologies that will address the growing issue.